bismuthfoundation/hypernode/utils/Readme.md

 ## hn_node_update.py

-Automatic node update for standard HN setups.
+Automatic node update for standard HN setups, for 4.3.0.0 Fork.
 To be run from the Bismuth node directory (should be ~/Bismuth or /root/bistmuth).
-One liner once in the Bisùuth dir: `curl |python3`
+One liner once in the Bismuth dir: `curl https://github.com/bismuthfoundation/hypernode/raw/master/utils/hn_node_update.py|python3`

 ## gen_address.py